 UPF (Ultraviolet Protection Factor) works similarly to SPF.
 This lets you know how effective a particular item of clothing will be for protecting your skin from the sun.

-UPF is actually a better method of sun protection than sunscreen.
+UPF is a better method of sun protection than sunscreen.

-(B) Don’t top it up throughout the day (particularly after swimming or sweating).
+(B) Don’t keep reapplying throughout the day (particularly after swimming or sweating).

 While SPF sunscreen can protect you from the sun for 90 to 120 minutes.
 UPF clothing provides vital long-term protection for as long as you have it on your body.